The Multi-Channel tab of the Project Options dialog

 Defining Your Own Designator Format

-You also can define your own component designator format by typing directly into the Designator Format field.
+You can also define your own component designator format by typing directly into the Designator Format field.
 The following keywords can be used when constructing the format string:

 $RoomName - this is the name of the associated channel as determined by the style chosen in the Room Naming Style field.